 As a result, beginning with Béla IV, who was declared the “Second Founder of the Homeland,” the Kings donated more royal land to the local magnates during the 13th and 14th centuries with the condition that they build forts not only on the borders but also inside the country.

 Leaving the newly fortified Hungary behind us, we’ll make another temporal jump and land in 1526 when Suleiman the Magnificent crossed the Danube into Hungary.
 Somewhat surprisingly, he met virtually no resistance.
 Hungary’s king at the time was Louis II and he had planned to send a vanguard to hold the Danube where the Ottomans were expected to cross.
 However, the nobles, under the power granted to them by the Golden Bull three centuries earlier, refused to follow the King’s deputy into battle saying they would only follow the King himself.
-This may not have been the wisest choice.
+This might not have been the wisest choice.

-With Suleiman’s army advancing toward Buda, Louis mustered a force of 26,000 to meet an Ottoman army that was four times as large at Mohács.
+With Suleiman’s army advancing toward Buda, Louis mustered a force of 26,000 to meet an Ottoman army at Mohács that was four times as large.
 Although territorial familiarity gave the native forces some early successes in the battle, the superior numbers and fighting skill of the Ottomans ultimately decimated Louis’ army and killed the King, who was barely 20 years old and had no heirs.
 Suleiman then installed Janos (John) Zápolya as his vassal King of Hungary.
 (A note about Hungarian names.
 The personal form of Hungarian names traditionally places the surname first.
 So original sources are likely to record names as Zápolya Janos or Kossuth Lajos – a name we’ll encounter later in this history.
 I’ve chosen to westernize this by placing the given name first.)

 Note: In keeping with my 2022-2023 reformation of the blog into shorter entries, backdated to maintain their sequence, any comments on this post might pertain to its new configuration.
-See the explanation in the post Conventions and Conversions.
+See the full explanation in the post Conventions and Conversions.

 The capacity for war in Europe is daunting.
 Great job of condensing what is no doubt exhaustive detail… thanks, Todd